 On the other hand, I’m at a disadvantage because I realise that since I’m not too too familiar with the girls outside of MVs and scandals as opposed to consuming extra content like interviews, lives they do, variety shows, etc. my perception of them is limited in scope.

 With all that said, I really liked the documentary.
-My only other K-pop documentary movie experience is BTS’s Bring the Soul which was far more emotionally taxing with scenes that left me quite uncomfortable and alienated at some parts (but that’s another story for another day…technically).
-In comparison, the BLACKPINK doc provided more feel-good vibes that left me not minding a rewatch again if the opportunity arose.
+My only other K-pop documentary movie experience is BTS’s Bring the Soul which was far more emotionally taxing.
+Quite a few scenes left me quite uncomfortable.
+In comparison, the BLACKPINK documentary provided me with more feel-good vibes that left me not minding a rewatch if the opportunity arose.
 It’s a bit weird to say as I’m a bit surprised that the emotional theme of the documentary wasn’t in the same vein as BigHit’s considering this is still YG we’re taking about, but whatever – I’m not complaining.

 Also, table of contents if you’re just interested on my thoughts on a specific section or person.